StephenCleary/arc-templates/doc/document.md

 Document blocks are interpreted as regular document content.
 Their content is copied directly to the output, including whitespace, with no escaping or modification of any kind.

+ARC Templates are commonly used as HTML templates, but they can also be used to produce any other kind of document as well.
+For other document types, you may want to change the [default expression escaping](expressions.md#escaping) by passing a custom function to the [ARC engine constructor](engine.md).

 ## Basic syntax

 Document blocks start with `<:` and end with `:>`.
 They are used within [JavaScript blocks](language.md) and [named blocks](layout.md).